-Tasmania has 900 conservation covenants, protecting 110,000 hectares across a diversity of habitats.
+Tasmania currently has approximately 900 conservation covenants, protecting 110,000 hectares across a diversity of habitats.
 Many of these covenants are vegetation communities that are poorly protected on public land.
 On-title protections identify the conservation values onsite, and the required management to ensure their wellbeing.
+Read more here.